C$ 144 Find Cheap Flights from British Columbia to Nova Scotia

 • What is the cheapest time of day to fly to Nova Scotia?

-The cheapest time of day to fly to Nova Scotia is generally in the afternoon, when round-trip flights cost C$ 325 on average.
-Morning departures are around 44% more expensive than evening flights, on average.
-The most expensive time of day to fly to Nova Scotia is generally at night, which is peak travel time and where the average cost of a ticket is C$ 490.
+The cheapest time of day to fly to Nova Scotia is generally in the morning, when round-trip flights cost C$ 584 on average.
+The most expensive time of day to fly to Nova Scotia is generally at night, which is peak travel time and where the average cost of a ticket is C$ 668.

 • What is the cheapest flight to Nova Scotia?